APNewsBreak: Yanks drop to 3rd in payroll; Dodgers lead

 ''There are indeed many factors that feed into the numbers every year, and therefore conclusions should not be drawn against any one particular offseason,'' union head Tony Clark said Sunday.

 Faced with an increase in the luxury tax, some high-revenue teams pared payroll.
-Boston slashed spending from $190 million to $179 million.
+Boston slashed major league spending from $190 million to $179 million - although the Red Sox owe $21.5 million this year to a pair of players relegated to their minor league system, Rusney Castillo and Allen Craig.

 ''The total percentage of MLB revenue that clubs pay to players has remained relatively stable,'' said Dan Halem, Major League Baseball's chief legal officer. ''Reducing the amount of payroll disparity is certainly the goal of many provisions of the collective bargaining agreement, but we evaluate the system based on multiyear trends rather than a single year's experience.''